 If you are concerned about the time it takes to go through the insurance claim process, handling the negotiating process after a payout offer seems unreasonably low, or want to achieve the maximum possible settlement, you may want to hire a public adjuster.

-Public adjusters are insurance professionals who represent you in the claim process - similar to how the insurance company's adjuster represent and works for them.
+Public adjusters are insurance professionals who represent you in the claim process - similar to how the insurance company's adjuster represents and works for them.
 A public adjuster’s goal is to assess your property damage, analyze your specific insurance policy, and then negotiate with your insurance company to reach a fair settlement.

 Some tasks of a public adjuster include: